mindwebs/React-Hiring-Challenge-01/readme.md

 ## Submission

+Mind Webs Ventures actively hires react developers who can be part of the product development teams in order to make the organization grow.
+If you are willing to apply for any open position, Fork this repository, complete your code and submit it.

+After publishing your fork and completing your code, you should email your repository link with a cover letter why you want to join our organization at careers@mindwebs.org

 - Share the GitHub repository containing your code.
 - Optionally, deploy the application to a hosting platform of your choice (e.g., Vercel, Netlify).
 - Include a README in the codebase with: